plamarque/sphinx-poc/docs/GettingStarted/Activity/Microblog.rst

    When the upload has ended, the image will appear in the dedicated area and the OK button will become clickable.

-    **Note**

-    Click on the Cancel button to return to the screen showing the options.
+    .. note:: Click on the Cancel button to return to the screen showing the options.

     When picking an image online, click on the Back button.
 This button